COVER Loan Program

 You can apply for a COVER loan if you:

-- Have received a Notice of Violation or Notice of Abatement from the Dept of Building Inspection
+- Have received a Notice of Violation or Notice of Abatement from the Department of Building Inspection.

-- Make under 120% AMI for your household size
+- Are at or below 120% of AMI for your household size.

 COVER loan details